 where they are used as synth/samplers and configuring the MIDI environment, especially

 for mobile/laptop audio capture, composition and manipulation.
-He runs, of course, several software synths in a 'practically unlimited' virtual recording environment via Emu 1820m hardware and Hex-CPU/terabyte storage recording.
-He would like to delve into the world of Ardour, a free Linux project for recording musicians, but current circumstances preclude this effort.
+He runs, of course, software synths in a 'practically unlimited' virtual recording environment via EMU-1820M hardware (excellent ADC/DAC to this day) and 16-CPU / terabyte NAS recording.

 Software used efficiently and in depth: